bfdeloitte/buckeye-ui/docs/getting-started/installation.md

 // <sl-button>, <sl-icon>, <sl-input>, and <sl-rating> are ready to use!
 ```

 !> Component modules include side effects for registration purposes.
-Because of this, importing directly from `iop-ui` may result in a larger bundle size than necessary.
+Because of this, importing directly from `buckeye-ui` may result in a larger bundle size than necessary.
 For optimal tree shaking, always cherry pick, i.e. import components and utilities from their respective files, as shown above.